tjdev7/aplcms-minus/README.md

 ### Script Usage

-- Ensure you have `wget` installed on your system for downloading missing images.
-- Run the provided script to identify missing images and download them while preserving the directory structure.
+- Run the provided script to identify missing images and download them while preserving the directory structure:

+    ```python3
+    python3 missing.py
+    ```

 **We're here to help!** If you need assistance setting up your development environment or have questions about the project, don't hesitate to reach out.
 Our goal is to ensure a welcoming and supportive environment for all contributors.